 Used properly, the N265 Electronic Documents Questionnaire could be used to cover much of the same ground but, for reasons that aren’t obvious, it has always been an “optional” document – ignored by the substantial majority of lawyers.

-The TeCSA Protocol (along with the associated Guidelines) are a positive development in providing what is a template Disclosure Order for the parties to work within and will, hopefully, be widely adopted.
+The TeCSA Protocol (along with the associated Guidelines) are a positive development that will, hopefully, be widely adopted.

 Encryption software is routinely used to encrypt sensitive data however the extent to which we now know that the NSA and other security organisations have sought to develop systems to monitor: